How to Configure Logging in Your Watt Application

 }

-The other services have their own logger configuration, for example the backend service has a redaction configuration
+The other applications have their own logger configuration, for example the backend application has a redaction configuration

 backend/platformatic.json